 Environmental justice is not a CEQA issue and is not required to be analyzed.
 Nonetheless, a brief summary of the topic related to the proposed project is provided for informational purposes.
 Government Code Section 56668(o) that "environmental justice" means the fair treatment of people of all races, cultures, and incomes with respect to the location of public facilities and the provision of public services.
 With approval of the proposed project all future public services would be provided by the City.
 Therefore, the proposed project would not result in environmental injustice issues with respect to the provision of public services.
-In addition, as discussed in the Public Services, Recreation, and Utilities and Services sections, any impacts related to public services and utilities would be less-than-significant.
+In addition, as discussed in the Public Services and utilities would be less-than-significant.